epistemik-co/staple-api/home/README.md

 </p>

+!> **Note**: *This project is at very early stages of development*

 ## Playground

-The live playground is available at: [http://playground.staple-api.org](http://playground.staple-api.org).
+?> The live playground is available at: [http://playground.staple-api.org](http://playground.staple-api.org).

 ## GitHub

-The GitHub repository is available at: [https://github.com/epistemik-co/staple-api](https://github.com/epistemik-co/staple-api).
+?> The GitHub repository is available at: [https://github.com/epistemik-co/staple-api](https://github.com/epistemik-co/staple-api).

 ## License

-This software is available under the [MIT license](https://github.com/epistemik-co/staple-api/blob/master/LICENSE).
+?> This software is available under the [MIT license](https://github.com/epistemik-co/staple-api/blob/master/LICENSE).

 ## Technologies used